autocrypt/protected-headers/draft-protected-headers.in.md

 When a composing MUA encrypts a message, it SHOULD obscure the `Subject:` header, by using the literal string `...` (three U+002E FULL STOP characters) as the value of the exposed `Subject:` header.

 When a receiving MUA encounters a message with a Cryptographic Envelope, it treats the headers of the Cryptographic Payload as belonging to the message itself, not just the subpart.
-In particular, when rendering a header for any such message for display, the renderer SHOULD prefer the header's Protected value over its Exposed value.
+In particular, when rendering a header for any such message, the renderer SHOULD prefer the header's Protected value over its Exposed value.

 A receiving MUA that understands Protected Headers and discovers a Legacy Display part SHOULD hide the Legacy Display part when rendering the message.